JoseRobles/GameOfLife/README.md

 Configuration
 The number of default steps for the Final State endpoint is determined by the DefaultStepsConfig in the application settings.
 If the board cannot reach a final state within this limit, an error will be returned.

-Notes
-All responses are in JSON format.
-Ensure boardId is valid for all endpoints to avoid errors.
-Coordinate values are zero-based.